Juan Yagüe: Spanish Civil War

 Yagüe was then promoted to colonel and afterwards advanced on Madrid, capturing Trujillo, Navalmoral de la Mata and Talavera de la Reina, but was unable to take the capital.
 He took part in the Aragon Offensive and seized control of Belchite, Caspe and Lérida.
 He also played a leading role in the Nationalist victory at the Ebro.
 In May 1938, Yagüe was removed from his command and imprisoned for injudicious remarks he made in a speech at Burgos, critical of Franco.
 He was back at the front within weeks.
 It was reportedly said that he was the only commander of Spanish forces that the Condor Legion respected.
 Yagüe never showed panic even when the enemy was close by, and was able to adjust battle plans quickly to suit changing circumstances.

 Post-war

 After the collapse of the Second Spanish Republic in 1939, Yagüe was promoted to major-general and appointed as Minister of the Air Force by General Franco.
 He was made a lieutenant general in 1942 and was posthumously promoted to commander-in-chief.
+He died of lung cancer in 1952.